-My immediate goal to earn an Associate Degree in General Studies at Montgomery College (MC) in Silver Spring, MD is coming to reality.
-My graduation commencement is May 22, 2020.
-I successfully raised a total of $52,500 to pay for my education and transportation expenses, and that thankfully to all my friends and donors.
+On May 22, 2020, I graduated with an Associate Degree from Montgomery College (MC) in Silver Spring, MD.
+Like millions of 2020 grads in America, I too, graduated from home with my DC host family.
+I successfully raised a total of $52,500 to pay for my education and transportation expenses, and that thankfully to all my friends and donors, without them, I would have not made it this far.
 Kindly note that I have been contributing 50% of my work study earnings for a total of $19,567.

 As the new decade begins, I find myself wondering if the world is going insane.
 In 2019, the Amazon forest was on fire and at the beginning of 2020, Australia is on fire.
 Iranians are mad at Trump and it seems like WWIII is becoming a possibility.
 To me global warming is clearly a